How To Create a Social Media Content Calendar (With Template & Examples)

-An ongoing social content calendar will help streamline your digital marketing efforts across the entire organziation and help build a strong brand for your company.
-This guide will help your team work together to schedule consistent social content tailored for your audience.
+An ongoing social content calendar will help streamline your digital marketing efforts across the entire organization and help build a strong brand for your company.
+This guide will help your team work together to schedule consistent social content tailored to your audience.
+Explore this template.

 Why use a social content calendar?